 If you already created a CNAME record that points to the ALB instance, you can specify North America_United States when you add a CNAME record that points to the GA instance.
 If the CNAME record works as expected, apply the CNAME record to other regions or retain only the CNAME record that points to the GA instance.

-On the Authoritative DNS Resolution page, find the custom domain name and click DNS Settings in the Actions column.
+On the Public Zone page, find the target custom domain name and click Settings in the Actions column.

-On the DNS Settings page, click Add DNS Record, configure a CNAME record, and then click OK.
+On the DNS Settings page, click Add Record, configure a CNAME record, and then click OK.

-In this example, the Record Type parameter is set to CNAME, the Hostname parameter is set to www, the DNS Request Source parameter is set to North America_United States, and the Record Value parameter is set to the CNAME of the GA instance.
-You can use the default values for other parameters or modify the parameters based on your business requirements.
-For more information, see Add DNS records.
+In this example, Record Type is set to CNAME, Hostname is set to www, Query Source is set to United States, North America, and Record Value is set to the CNAME of the GA instance.
+For other parameters for adding a DNS record, you can use the default values or modify them as needed.

 Step 3: Verify the acceleration performance